 The Aarhus Convention’s GMO amendment

 The amendment will enter into force when it has been ratified by at least three fourth of the Parties that were party to the Convention at the time the amendment was adopted.
 That is, it must be ratified by 27 of the 35 Parties that were party to the Convention at the time the amendment was adopted.
-As of today, the amendment has been ratified by 27 Parties, 22 of which were party to the Convention at the time the amendment was adopted and thus count towards its entry into force.
-This means a further 5 ratifications are required from those Parties who were party to the Convention at the time the amendment was adopted in order for the amendment to enter into force.
-The following Parties were party to the Convention at the time the amendment was adopted but are yet to ratify the amendment: Albania, Armenia, Azerbaijan, Belarus, France, Georgia, Kazakhstan, Kyrgyzstan, Malta, Tajikistan, The former Yugoslav Republic of Macedonia, Turkmenistan, Ukraine.
+As of today, the amendment has been ratified by 32 Parties, 26 of which were party to the Convention at the time the amendment was adopted and thus count towards its entry into force.
+This means a further 1 ratification is required from those Parties who were party to the Convention at the time the amendment was adopted in order for the amendment to enter into force.
+The following Parties were party to the Convention at the time the amendment was adopted but are yet to ratify the amendment: Armenia, Azerbaijan, Belarus, Kazakhstan, Kyrgyzstan, North Macedonia, Tajikistan, Turkmenistan and Ukraine.

 Upon its entry into force, the GMO amendment will apply to all those Parties which have by that time become party to it.
 To see whether a particular country has ratified or acceded to the amendment, see here.